-People who drink Kombucha regularly claim that after one week of drinking kombucha daily they notice an improvement in immune system function and energy levels.
-Furthermore, within a month of daily consumption, they experience healing of some minor ailments, and healing of more radical illnesses within a year or so.
+People who drink kombucha regularly claim that after one week of drinking it daily, they notice an improvement in immune system function and energy levels.

-However, eating foods that are toxic and poisonous for our bodies will slow down and prevent your body from healing.
-So, continuing to eat junk and just adding the Kombucha tea alone will probably not be enough to experience the benefits of drinking Kombucha daily.
+However, if you continue to eat foods that are toxic and poisonous to your bodies, such as junk foods and highly processed food, then just adding the kombucha tea alone will probably not be enough to experience the benefits.

-The best way to heal your body is to lessen as much as possible the toxic things that go into our bodies and are around bodies, and then nourish it and feed it with all it needs to give it every opportunity to rebuild itself.
+The best way to heal your body is to remove as much of the toxic things that go into our bodies and are around bodies, and then nourish it and feed it with all it needs to give it every opportunity to rebuild itself.

-There are so many unique and different health benefits that can come about from using Kombucha.
+So many unique and different health benefits can come about from drinking kombucha regularly.

 Kombucha tea contains a range of B Vitamins: B1, B2, B6, and B12 which provide the body with energy and helps process fats and proteins, which are vital for your nervous system.

 Kombucha contains antioxidants that help fight molecules in the body that can damage cells.
 It has one of the few agents that can cope with the pollutive products of the petroleum industry, including plastics, herbicides, pesticides, and resins.